-Persian Lubia Polo (green bean rice) is a complete meal with an amazing taste, so quick and easy to prepare, with good protein, fiber and complex carbohydrates.
+Lubia Polo (Persian green bean rice) is a healthy and complete meal with amazing taste.
+A one pot meal so quick and easy to prepare.
+Packed with protein, fiber and complex carbohydrates.

 This Persian Lubia Polo is a popular comfort dish – a rice dish layered with green beans, spiced ground meat, tomatoes, herbs, lemon and infused with saffron.
 The ingredients and description may come across as pretty mundane to some.
 But it is absolutely worth a try and a recipe that is a keeper.
 Always reliable at busy times.